 Paula also actively applies her skills to benefit the broader community.
 After Hurricane Katrina, she worked with neighborhood groups to propose zoning changes and to set design guidelines for redevelopment of the Lake Area neighborhoods.
 In her role as a Gretna Historic District Committee member, Paula spearheaded the development of a Historic Districts Design Guidelines Book.
 Paula’s other volunteer efforts include work in the lower Ninth Ward with Our School at Blair Grocery.
 She cares passionately about delivering careful design solutions that satisfy client needs and promote the well-being of occupants while contributing equal energy to spending every spare moment with her two children.

 Native to the Pontchartrain Basin, Julia grew up in Chalmette and Covington.
-Her experiences at a young age in the rebuilding after Hurricane Katrina left her keenly aware of the South Louisiana landscape and its environmental challenges and opportunities, which she explored in depth during her B.Arch degree at LSU School of Architecture (’19.)
-Her degree work in Architecture and Architectural History led her to study abroad in Rome, where she was able to travel widely, exploring cultures and spaces of people around the world.
+Her experiences at a young age in the rebuilding after Hurricane Katrina left her keenly aware of the South Louisiana landscape and its environmental challenges and opportunities, which she explored in depth during her Architecture and Architectural History program at Louisiana State University.
+Julia studied abroad in Rome, where she was able to explore cultures and spaces of people around the world.
 No matter the scale, she believes in design’s potential to enhance the wellbeing and connection of clients, users, context, and environment.
-Outside the office you can find her running walking and biking to all the local markets and shops New Orleans has to offer.
+Outside the office you can find her running, walking, and biking to all the local markets and shops New Orleans has to offer.

 Avid champion of the American South, Sarah Simonson, holds a degree in Southern Studies from the University of Mississippi.
 She carried this focus into her architectural thesis work for her Masters of Architecture at Tulane University through investigating the influence of social culture on the built environment.
 Later, she led a year-long research project on the impact of post-Katrina demolition in New Orleans public housing.
 Sarah’s social focus gives her an affinity for institutional work.
 In her career, she has been a key team member of two large, complex public education projects.
 Away from her desk, Sarah strengthens the professional community through her involvement in the local chapter of the American Institute of Architects (AIA) and Women in Architecture (WIA).